Title: Die Like an Eagle (Meg Langslow #20)

 Bethany Adams did an excellent job of writing this book.
 She caught my attention and kept it through out the story without reverting to an over abundance of sex or mayhem.
 In fact this is such a great book I wouldn’t mind letting my younger niece listen to the story with me.
 I found myself listening to this book at every free moment I had.

 Skyboat Media did a great job producing this story but, my only issue is with the two different narrators.
 Now before you think I thought Gabrielle de Cuir and Stefan Rudnicki did a horrible job let me stop you there.
 Gabrielle de Cuir and Stefan Rudnicki both did an awesome job.
 My issue is basically with the production.
-The reason is because multi-voiced audio books in my opinion need to be approached a certain way. inmy opinion it should be approached more like a play than a bookif you’re using multiple narrators.
+The reason is because multi-voiced audio books in my opinion need to be approached a certain way.
+My opinion is that multi-voiced audiobooks should be approached more like a play than a book.
 I would have had Gabrielle de Cuir do only female voices and Stefan Rudnicki only male voices not each do both male and female.
 Just picking one to do the whole book is a better option instead of having both just read different chapters.
 There were times when it got confusing on who was talking because the narrator had changed.

 Now having said that there were also a few times when I got carried away with listening to Soulbound.
 I found myself lost in the book and not paying attention to things going on around me.
 It was great that those times didn’t happen when I was driving.